 When budgeting, players should take into account the costs of running each ride and stall in their park, the cost of their staff, how much money they will need for future expansions, and so on.
 If the player desires, they can take out a loan to meet their immediate financial needs and pay it off later.
 The player can also choose to invest in researching new rides or stalls to add even further variety to their options when designing their park, as not all attractions are always available to players in the scenarios (with the exception of Mega Park).
 It is possible to fall into debt, so it is important to maintain a steady income and ensure new guests are attracted to the park.

-Many attractions from the original RollerCoaster Tycoon 2 are packaged (some with new names) into the sequel, well s plenty of new rides and shops.
+Many attractions from the original RollerCoaster Tycoon 2 are packaged (some with new names) into the sequel, alongside plenty of new rides and shops.

 Gentle rides are vital to providing non-thrill seeking guests their entertainment.